 Dominick Cruz might be the most underrated and under appreciated fighter in the history of the UFC.
 It’s partly because only the last third of his stellar career actually came in the UFC, and he spent a lot of that time out injured.
 Nevertheless, Cruz was a dominant fighter in the sport’s smaller weight classes for years, winning the WEC Bantamweight championship in 2010 and defending it four times as it was absorbed into the UFC.

 Cruz was forced to vacate the title when bad luck hit him hard — a torn ACL (and a second surgery to fix complications) and a torn groin kept him out of action for three years.
 Many fans thought he might never be the same fighter, but when he came back he quickly KO’d Takeya Mizugaki at UFC 178 and then beat T.J.
 Dillashaw for the title he never actually lost at UFC Fight Night 81.

 Cruz lost the title to Cody Garbrandt in December 2016, but remains the top contender in the at 135-pounds.
-A rematch is inevitable, although Cruz is scheduled to fight No. 3 ranked Jimmie Rivera in December 2017, as Garbrandt takes on former teammate Dillashaw in November at UFC 217.
+A rematch is (hopefully) inevitable, although Cruz was supposed to fight Jimmie Rivera in December 2017 until he broke his arm in training and had to pull out.